saldoran/SaldoranCore/README.md

 **SaldoranCore** — personal C++ header-only utility library.

+## TODO:
+	•	Add utilities like startsWith, endsWith.
+	•	Provide a constexpr version of the parser.
+	•	Additional string and container utilities as the library evolves.

 ## Currently supports:
 - User-defined literal `_l` for creating string lists from comma-separated string literals.
 - `indexOf` and `at` methods for searching and accessing elements.